 - Start an online side business (note this can take time to make money, so might not be the best viable option if you want to save $10k in a year)

 How can I save $10,000 fast?If you want to save $10,000 faster than a year, then the best way to do so is to dramatically increase your income.
-Meaning you need to boost your salary and save the difference and hustle to earn side income that will help you save quicker.
+Meaning you need to boost your salary and save the difference or hustle to earn side income that will help you advance your savings.